 Yes, it’s true that society as a whole benefit from an educated population.
 This has been proven time and time again.
 But have we forgotten about the student in this assessment?

-Now we are faced with a student loan debt crisis and our economy is on the brink.
+Now we are faced with a student loan debt crisis, and our economy is on the brink.
 In a scheme that was likely methodically planned, our government is poised to assume a ridiculous amount of power as a result.
-The sad part is that the people who haven’t really thought this through are literally helping it along – albeit unknowingly.
+The sad part is that the people who haven’t thought this through are helping it along – albeit unknowingly.

-Economics is a funny thing sometimes… but essentially it works well when people have extra money to spend.
+Economics is funny sometimes, but it works well when people have extra money to spend.
 This is because extra money is spent on goods that are made by people who have jobs making those goods.
-But when people don’t have extra money to spend, they don’t buy goods or they’re forced to buy cheaper foreign goods.
-When people don’t buy goods; there are no jobs to fill because there is no demand to make the goods anymore because nobody can buy them because they don’t have the extra money to spend.
+But when people don’t have extra money to spend, they don’t buy goods, or they’re forced to buy cheaper foreign goods.
+When people don’t buy goods, there are no jobs to fill because there is no demand to make the goods anymore because nobody can buy them.
+After all, they don’t have the extra money to spend.
 Simple enough?
-Gee… what could we possibly do to help people get extra money to spend on goods to help keep the people in our society employed and to keep the government from gaining power by expanding the nanny-state?
+Gee… what could we possibly do to help people get extra money to spend on goods to help keep the people in our society employed and to keep the government from gaining power by expanding the nanny state?

-Here’s a neat run-on sentence – imagine if those students who got the degree and actually landed a higher paying job actually had the extra income they were promised they would make if they went to college to get the degree they were told to get.
-Got that image in your head?
-Here are a few questions to ponder: Do you think they would take that extra money and buy cars, houses, and various other goods?
-Do you think that buying such things would create a demand for more people to make such things?
+Here’s a neat run-on sentence – imagine if those students who got the degree and landed a higher-paying job had the extra income they were promised they would make if they went to college to get the degree they were told to get—got that image in your head?
+Here are a few questions to ponder: Would they take that extra money and buy cars, houses, and various other goods?
+Do you think that purchasing such things would create a demand for more people to make such things?
 Of course, it would!
 Meanwhile, the government and the citizenry would still benefit from the taxes generated on the higher income.
-It almost sounds like a perfect scenario – minus the excessive taxes; which is another issue in and of itself.
+It almost sounds like a perfect scenario – minus the excessive taxes, which is another issue in and of itself.
 But I digress…

 But that’s not even the worst of it.
 Tuition rates are now 1400% HIGHER than they were in the ’70s.
 It’s not because prices are on the rise.
-In fact, tuition rates are actually at least four times HIGHER than the rate of inflation.
+Tuition rates are at least four times HIGHER than the rate of inflation.
 It’s an unfair and broken system.
 Something must be done.

-Now, I’m not saying that we need to just wipe everything clean.
+Now, I’m not saying we need to wipe everything clean.
 Even though that would likely create an unrivaled boost in our economy, that is probably not prudent.
-However, if we could apply some actual thought to the problem of student loans, we might be able to do some actual good for everyone.
-Solutions might include simply getting rid of the compounding interest burden and working with the principle.
-If we did that, we might see a massive shift in our economic health and the overall well being of our students.
-Besides, the government probably shouldn’t be profiting off of its youth anyway.
+However, if we could apply some thought to the problem of student loans, we might be able to do some good for everyone.
+Solutions might include simply getting rid of the compounding interest burden and working with the principal.
+If we did that, we might see a massive shift in our economic health and the overall well-being of our students.
+Besides, the government probably shouldn’t be profiting from its youth anyway.
 After all, that’s definitely NOT what the Founders had in mind… or anyone else for the first hundred years or so…

 “The goal to strive for is a poor government but a rich people.”Andrew Johnson (President of the United States from 1865–1869)